 Identifying risk is one thing, having a plan to deal with it is another.
 The key to helping young people avoid risk and make healthy choices is a three-pronged approach: the right information, a realistic application to one’s life, and sincere encouragement and support.
 In other words, give young people the facts and help them to believe that they can make difficult, yet wise, choices in their own best interest.

 Since 2004, we have been working toward those goals.
 We recognized that schools needed to address their state standards, have medically accurate information in their classrooms, as well as be in compliance with their state health/education laws.
 To meet those requirements, we developed upbeat, interactive and enjoyable lessons for 5th grade through 12th grade.
-The resultant curricula titled YES You Can! effectively address the needs of both students and educators.1 To date, these curricula are in over 250 schools throughout New Jersey and in 8 additional states.
+The resultant lessons titled YES You Can! effectively address the needs of both students and educators.1 To date, these lessons are in over 250 schools throughout New Jersey and in 8 additional states.

 Our teens, more than ever, need us to be honest and straightforward because it is from our guidance that they make health decisions which have life-long consequences.
 The New Jersey Physicians Advisory Group is poised to educate, inform and empower students by reaching the adults that serve them with cutting edge, current and accurate information.